David Mellor: Defeat at 1997 general election

 Mellor contested the 1997 general election, but was defeated by the Labour Party's Tony Colman as one of the most notable Tory casualties as Labour won by a landslide to end nearly 20 years of Conservative government.
-The election night was memorable for Mellor's showdown with the Referendum Party founder Sir James Goldsmith: Mellor was taunted by Goldsmith and Michael Yardley, the Spokesperson for the Sportsman's Alliance (who gave him a slow hand clap and shouted "Out!
+The election night was memorable for Mellor's bad-tempered showdown with the Referendum Party founder Sir James Goldsmith: Mellor was taunted by Goldsmith and Michael Yardley, the Spokesperson for the Sportsman's Alliance (who gave him a slow hand clap and shouted "Out!
 Out!
 Out!") during Mellor's concession speech.
 Mellor retorted:

-Goldsmith would die from pancreatic cancer two months later on 18 July 1997.

 After Parliament

 Mellor was chairman of the incoming Labour government's 'Football Task Force' from August 1997 until its dissolution in 1999.
 Among the recommendations accepted by the Labour government and introduced into law was the criminalisation of racial abuse by an individual spectator, as distinct from a group.

 Mellor has also pursued a career in journalism, and has written columns for six national newspapers including the Evening Standard, The Guardian and The People, often on current affairs, but also his specialist interests of sport and the arts.
 He regularly presented football-related programmes on BBC Radio 5 until 2001, and classical music programmes on BBC Radio 2 and BBC Radio 3 for six years.

 Since 2000, Mellor has also been a radio presenter at Classic FM.
 He is an opera and classical music critic for the newspaper The Mail on Sunday.
 He is a regular contributor to the radio station LBC, on which he previously co-hosted a Saturday morning politics and current affairs discussion programme for eight years with former London Mayor Ken Livingstone.
 This continued until 2016, when Livingstone was sacked and Mellor's contract was not renewed.

 In June 2010, it was reported in The Daily Telegraph and the Daily Mirror that Mellor called a chef a "fat bastard" during a licensing wrangle at the River Lounge restaurant near his home at St Katharine Docks, East London.
 The articles claimed Mellor used bad language and told the chef he should "do his £10-an-hour job somewhere else".

 In November 2014 The Daily Telegraph and The Independent reported that Mellor had been secretly recorded by a taxi driver, saying "you think that your experiences are anything compared to mine?"
 In the secret recording of an encounter on 21 November, Mellor and the cab driver argue over which is the better route to their destination.
 The article alleged that he swore at the driver.
 Mellor later told the media that he regretted losing his temper but blamed the driver for provoking him.